 peoples living at the different times, and due to the interpretations that wear away the pillars of

 divine truth and vitiate the waters of religion.

-African Traditional Religion: A Bahá'i View
+African Traditional Religion: A Bahá'i View edit

 by Akwasi Osei